telerik/blazor-docs/components/gauge-radial/scale.md

 ## StartAngle and EndAngle

-The gauge is rendered clockwise(0 degrees are the 180 degrees in the polar coordinate system).
+The gauge is rendered clockwise (0 degrees are the 180 degrees in the polar coordinate system).

 * `StartAngle` defines the start angle of the gauge, its default value is 0.

-* `EndAngle` - defines the send angle of the gauge, its default value is 180.
+* `EndAngle` - defines the end angle of the gauge, its default value is 180.

 >caption Change the StartAngle and EndAngle of the radial gauge.
 The result from the code snippet below